The Booktrust Teenage Prize has consistently raised awareness of the very best writing for young adults.

 Launched in 2003 to recognise and celebrate contemporary fiction written for teenager, the prize (which is judged by a mixed panel of adults and teenagers) has in the words of former judge Matt Whyman 'fast become the benchmark for quality young people's fiction in the UK.'

 Previous winners are Mark Haddon's The Curious Incident of the Dog in the Night-time, Sarah Singleton's Century, Anne Cassidy's Looking for JJ and Anthony McGowan's Henry Tumour.
+Last year The Knife of Never Letting Go by Patrick Ness was the winner.

 2008 Booktrust Teenage Prize Winner - Patrick Ness